anhvanthe/2016-10-17-edinburgh/codima-lessons/git/speaker_notes.md

   * We have to decide which change to keep (if either)

 ```
-lpritc@Totoro:planets$ cat mars.txt
+bash-3.2$ cat mars.txt
 Cold and dry.
 Everything a nice colour.
-Matt Damon.
+Evidence of Matt Damon.
-Two moons.
-This may be an issue for werewolves!
+Two moons!
+This might be a problem for werewolves.
 Not much atmosphere, mind.
+Windy.
-A bit dusty.
+Dusty.
 Bring a Hoover.
+Or a Dyson.
 <<<<<<< HEAD
-I wish Pluto was a planet, like this one.
+This is nearly as nice a planet as Pluto.
+Which is DEFINITELY A PLANET!!!
 =======
-But at least it's a planet, unlike Pluto.
+Definitely a planet.
+Not like that space rock, Pluto!
->>>>>>> d83cb5a5ef115c4718a685121182c27a874143a8
+>>>>>>> 9d2082c3d0209af6b8e51c01993350f6014610d6
 ```

 * **Edit the file to resolve the change**
   * Until you add/commit, `git status` will warn about "unmerged paths"

 ```
-lpritc@Totoro:planets$ nano mars.txt
+bash-3.2$ nano mars.txt
-lpritc@Totoro:planets$ cat mars.txt
+bash-3.2$ cat mars.txt
 Cold and dry.
 Everything a nice colour.
-Matt Damon.
+Evidence of Matt Damon.
-Two moons.
-This may be an issue for werewolves!
+Two moons!
+This might be a problem for werewolves.
 Not much atmosphere, mind.
+Windy.
-A bit dusty.
+Dusty.
 Bring a Hoover.
+Or a Dyson.
-But at least it's a planet, unlike Pluto.
-Which is definitely interesting.
+Definitely a planet.
+Not like that space rock, Pluto!
-lpritc@Totoro:planets$ git status
+bash-3.2$ git status
 # On branch master
 # Your branch and 'origin/master' have diverged,
 # and have 1 and 1 different commit each, respectively.